dannyrappleyea/conceptual-knowledge/note/conceptual knowledge.md

 ---
-is:
+is_a:
   - "[[note]]"
-of:
+topics:
   - "[[concept]]"
 ---
 # Introduction

 Knowledge is a complex thing, built on millions of individual concepts, most of which mean different things to different people.
 Conceptual knowledge is a set of building blocks to stitch those concepts together into a cohesive whole.
-It starts with a fundamental [[concept]], then uses [[relationship]](s) to define other concepts and how they interrelate.
+It starts with a fundamental [[concept]], then uses relationship(s) to define other concepts and how they interrelate.
 The result is a tree-based knowledge structure that models each person's individual way of thinking, while allowing comparisons by both humans and computers.

 **Concepts + relationships = knowledge**